adap/flower/doc/source/how-to-authenticate-supernodes.rst

 Let's break down the :code:`--require-client-authentication` flag:

 1. The first argument is a path to a CSV file storing all known node public keys.
 You need to store all known node public keys that are allowed to participate in a federation in one CSV file (:code:`.csv`).

+    A valid CSV file storing known node public keys should list the keys in OpenSSH format, separated by commas and without any comments.
+For an example, refer to our code sample, which contains a CSV file with two known node public keys.

 2. The second and third arguments are paths to the server's private and public keys.
 For development purposes, you can generate a private and public key pair using :code:`ssh-keygen -t ecdsa -b 384`.

 .. note::